Ithaca (island): British and modern eras

 In 1809 Great Britain mounted a blockade on the Ionian Islands as part of the war against Napoleon, and in September of that year they hoisted the British flag above the castle of Zakynthos.
 Cephalonia and Ithaca soon surrendered, and the British installed provisional governments.
 The Treaty of Paris (1815) recognised the United States of the Ionian Islands and decreed that it become a British protectorate.
 Colonel Charles Philippe de Bosset became provisional governor between 1810 and 1814.

 A few years later Greek nationalist groups started to form.
 Although their energy in the early years was directed to supporting their fellow Greek revolutionaries in the revolution against the Ottoman Empire, they switched their focus to enosis with Greece following their independence.
 The Party of Radicals (Greek: Κόμμα των Ριζοσπαστών) founded in 1848 as a pro-enosis political party.
-In September 1848 there were skirmishes with the British garrison in Argostoli and Lixouri on Kefalonia, which led to a certain level relaxation in the enforcement of the protectorates laws, and freedom of the press as well.
+In September 1848, there were skirmishes with the British garrison in Argostoli and Lixouri on Kefalonia, which led to a certain level relaxation in the enforcement of the protectorates laws, and freedom of the press as well.
 The island's populace did not hide their growing demands for enosis, and newspapers on the islands frequently published articles criticising British policies in the protectorate.
 On the 15th of August in 1849, another rebellion broke out, which was quashed by Henry George Ward, who proceeded to temporarily impose martial law.

 During the British protectorate period prominent citizens of Ithaki participated in the secret "Philiki Etairia" which was instrumental in organizing the Greek Revolution of 1821 against Turkish rule, and Greek fighters found refuge there.
 In addition, the participation of Ithacans during the siege of Messolongi and the naval battles against Ottoman ships on the Black Sea and the Danube was significant.

-Ithaca was annexed to Greek Kingdom with the rest of the Ionian islands in 1864.
+Ithaca was annexed to the Greek Kingdom with the rest of the Ionian islands in 1864.